-I’ve made two new interesting discoveries about wpa_supplicant
+I’ve made two new interesting discoveries about wpa_supplicant since

 writing my last blog post on the subject.
 (Actually, I pretty much